devspace-sh/devspace/docs/pages/charts/what-are-helm-charts.md

 - name: mysql
   version: 3.2.1
 ```
-DevSpace.cli provides the convenience command `devspace add package [chart-name]` to add dependencies to your Helm chart.
+DevSpace CLI provides the convenience command `devspace add package [chart-name]` to add dependencies to your Helm chart.
 This command will not only add a dependency to your chart but also add the most important values of this chart to your `values.yaml` and show you the `README` of the newly added chart, so you can easily customize the dependency.

 [Learn more about adding packages.](./packages)